 In my opinion, Absolutely!
 The instructor DVD has all the lessons taught by Mr. Demme.
 By watching these video lessons you’ll learn how to teach math using the Math U See way.
-Technically these DVDs are meant for the parents to watch on their own and then teach the lessons to their kids.
+Technically these DVDs are meant for the parent to watch on their own and then teach the lessons to their kids.
 However, the reality is, many families (we included) watch these video lessons together with our children as Mr. Demme teaches math much better than we could ever do.🤩

 2. Is the Teacher Manual needed if using the DVD?